eblategan/NumberOrganiser/README.md

 Ranges for negative numbers can possibly look peculiar:
 Example: for array input [-6, -5, -4] will produce "-6--4"

-Empty inputs are not mentioned but can be handled
+Empty inputs are not mentioned but can be handled.
 Example: for string input "1,4,6,,,8,9" will produce [1, 4, 6, 8, 9]

 For single sequential numbers a good question will be whether the input for "1, 2, 5" is to be computed as "1-2, 5" or "1, 2, 5"